apacheignite/documentation/sql/distributed-dml.md

 ##INSERT

-**INSERT** is semantically different from **MERGE**: it puts to cache only values whose keys are not present in cache.
+**INSERT** is semantically different from **MERGE**, but still quite similar: it puts to cache only values whose keys are not present in cache.
 Besides that, they are nearly identical from user perspective. **INSERT** also supports rows based and subquery based operations:
 [block:code]
 {
   "codes": [